seifer44/mclogconverter/README.md

 * WARNING is not changed to WARN.
 * This script currently runs pretty slowly.
 My 4.6MB server.log file took about 15 minutes.
 I would recommend running this script in a screen if you may get disconnected.
 * While I have ran my server with Bukkit briefly, I encountered only one issue with conversion of my large server.log.
 When issuing a check for users online through the server CLI, the online users were output onto a second line.
 These lines will be ignored.
 Your results with Bukkit logs may vary.
+* This script does not split logs into multiple files per day.
+All files are YYYY-MM-DD-1.log.gz